PartyWumpus/website/src/content/posts/c-to-befunge-1.md

 # Intro

-Befunge93 is a 2D, stack based, self overwriting, programming language.
+Befunge93 is a 2D, stack based, self overwriting programming language with single character instructions (like brainfuck).
 It has a handful of relevant operations:
 | Operator | Function |
 | -------- | ------- |